-Each run-time parameter is represented by a row in the Web GUI's Settings section under Configuration \rightarrow CollisionCheck.
+Each run-time parameter is represented by a row in the Web GUI's Settings section in the desired pipeline under Configuration \rightarrow CollisionCheck.
 The name in the Web GUI is given in brackets behind the parameter name:

 Minimal distance in meters between any part of the gripper and the load carrier and/or the base plane (only SilhouetteMatch) for a grasp to be considered collision free.